Annual Working Capital

 Acquiring Working Capital

-The EBA fiscal management must calculate the amount of working capital to be retained by unit.
-Example: To calculate the maximum working capital the EBA is allowed to retain, take an average of two months of operating expenditures over the past fiscal year.
+The FSEA fiscal management must calculate the amount of working capital to be retained by unit.
+Example: To calculate the maximum working capital the FSEA is allowed to retain, take an average of two months of operating expenditures over the past fiscal year.

 |Total Expenses for the fiscal year ending 06/30/yy||$150,000.00|